gangasravani14/Angledetection/README.md

 1.Improved Angle Calculation Methods

-2.Calibration and Accuracy Enhancement

-3.Integration with Robotics and Automation
+2.Integration with Robotics and Automation

-4.Integration with Other Computer Vision Techniques
+3.Integration with Other Computer Vision Techniques

 **Team members**
 1. Ganga sravani